sphotoman/bamazon/README.md

-#BAMAZON!#
+# BAMAZON! #

 Bamazon is primitive start of inventory / ecommerce system.
 This is stage one.
-There is no traditional front end HTML that you would normally think of when ordering a product it is early testing of concept and logic.
+There is no traditional front end HTML that you would normally think of when ordering a product.
+This is early testing of concept and logic.
 This uses NodeJS and MySQL.
 The MySQL database populated with 10 items.
-There items with an ID, Name, Price and a Quanitity.
+The items have  an ID, Name, Price and a Quanitity.
 NodeJS Server is run locally and accessed via a CLI (Command Line Intervface - Like Bash).

 **See Screen Grabs Below for a Visual of the outline below**

-1. Get started by using CLI and running bamazonCustomer.js.
+1. Get started by using CLI and running bamazonCustomer.js in NodeJS.
 Once Started, it lists the products.
 2. It will ask you to pick a product via the arrow keys, hit enter to select.
-3. then indicate the quanitity that you desire, Hit enter to commit choice.
+3. Then indicate the quanitity that you desire, Hit enter to commit choice.
 4. Once that information is submitted to the DataBase the quanitity of the order is compared to the inventory in stock.
 	* If their is sufficient inventory, the user gets a message that the order is accepted and the inventory is decreased by the amount ordered.
 	* If there is insufficient inventory, the order is reject, the user is notified that the order didn't go thru.